glampert/heritage-builder/README.md

 # Rust City-Sim

 A tiny city building game written in the Rust language.
-This is a personal learning project.
+This is a personal learning project (work in progress).